Healthy Homes Assessment Wilton

 Wilton Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required for all Wilton and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory to all Wilton and New Zealand rental houses where it’s reasonably practicable to install.

 Starting 1 July 2021

-• Property managers and private landlords should make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.
+• Property managers and private landlords should make sure their rental properties comply according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenancy.

-• All homes rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes